 Inaugural Social Justice Ambassador Fellowship

-The Social Justice Ambassadors program is a leadership development fellowship created through the Center for Diversity, Inclusion & Multicultural Affairs (CDIMA), and funded by PepsiCo, in which select students will participate to advocate for issues that impact historically marginalized identities.
-Students will gain opportunities to deepen their leadership skills, develop multicultural programs, and participate in combinations of workshops, retreats, and volunteer opportunities that aim to make differences on campus and in their local communities.
-SJAs will also be challenged to develop greater understanding of social (in)justice issues, and learn strategies that address social inequalities for historically marginalized people.
+The Social Justice Ambassadors (SJAs)program is a leadership development fellowship offered through the Center for Diversity, Inclusion & Multicultural Affairs (CDIMA).
+It was seeded by PepsiCo and is now fiscally supported by the UDC Foundation.
+Selected students will learn the knowledge and skills needed to advocate for issues that impact historically marginalized people.
+Students will get the opportunity to deepen their leadership skills, develop programs, and participate in a combination of workshops, retreats, and volunteer opportunities that are intended to make a difference on campus and in their local communities.
+SJAs will also be challenged to develop a greater understanding of social (in)justice issues and to learn strategies that address social inequalities for historically marginalized people and communities.

 Litzi Valdivia-Cazzol (she/her) is a senior majoring in Political Science at the University of the District of Columbia.
 Litzi works with a number of organizations such as the Supporting Hopeful Youth, Youth Action Board, Raise DC, and the Black Swan Academy, being a youth advocate.
 Litzi enjoys volunteering and engaging (virtually as well) with her community to create and propose solutions surrounding social justice issues.
 Litzi enjoys binge watching shows instead of waiting for weekly released shows in her free time and her project will focus on developing a resource guide for historically marginalized students to have access to resources and support to ensure they thrive both on- and off-campus.